 Check your website for excessive redirects right away!

-Please note that it’s totally fine to use 301 redirects for configuring your webserver so it serves URLs according your preferences.
+Please note that it’s totally fine to use 301 redirects for configuring your web server so that it serves URLs according your preferences.

-When using redirects, be vigilant for chained redirects.
+When using redirects, be vigilant against chained redirects.
 A chained redirect is when one URL is requested, a redirect is used to redirect it to another URL and in turn this particular URL is redirected as well.
-Since not all page authority is passed in a redirect, having a chained redirect with one or more extra hops is surely not improving the amount of passed page authority.
+It's important to avoid chained redirects for two reasons:

-Example: let’s assume URL A redirects to URL B, URL B to URL C and URL C in turn redirects to URL D. Now, let’s say you lose 10% of the authority in a redirect then the authority arriving at URL D is: 0,9 x 0,9 x 0,9 = 0,729.
+Example: let's assume URL A redirects to URL B, URL B to URL C and URL C in turn redirects to URL D. Now, let's say you lose 5% of the authority in a redirect.
+Then the authority arriving at URL D is: 0.95 x 0.95 x 0.95 = 0.857.

 For example: if you prefer to have your website on the